duskvirkus/text2color/README.md

 ### Things to Keep in Mind

-Please use the [Beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) extention for VS Code to match formating.
-As well as a tab size of 2 spaces.
+Please use the [Beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) extention for VS Code to match formating or check their default specification to match the formatting yourself.
+The tab size used in this project is 2 spaces.

 ### Add a Functional Analyzer